People who have leukemia are prone to skin-related problems. These range from rashes to bruises and are commonly seen in both children and adults.

-Let’s take a closer look at what leukemia is and what you can expect in a leukemia rash, so you can know when it’s time to seek medical help.
+Let’s look closer at what leukemia is and what you can expect in a leukemia rash to know when it’s time to seek medical help.

 Leukemia is a type of cancer that often forms from the white blood cells within the body.
-Leukemia can either be fast-growing or slow-growing depending on the type.
+Leukemia can either be fast-growing or slow-growing, depending on the type.
 Both myeloid and lymphocytic leukemia can occur depending on where they begin in the bone marrow.
 Leukemia is also classified as either chronic or acute.

 According to data from the National Cancer Institute, the four most common types of leukemia are as follows: